ConservationMetrics/gc-deploy/auth0/README.md

 4. Once approved, the user can log in to GuardianConnector services.
 5. For the GC-Explorer and GC-Landing Page applications: in the **Roles** tab for the user, assign the appropriate role.
 (Or, alternatively, on the **User Management > Roles** page, you can assign the user to the role.)
 6. For Superset, the user is initially assigned the **Alpha** role by default (controlled via the `USER_ROLE` environment variable).
 A Superset admin can then upgrade the user’s role or share specific dashboards.

-TODO: Figure out a more user-friendly way to approve new users that doesn't require logging in to auth0 and editing App Metadata JSON.